Salah-Code-Lab/MBRUnins/README.md

 This tool uninstalls MBRFilterPP

 Steps:
-1.Download the executable from here or compile it yourself, then place it in a easy path say:
+1.Download the executable from here or compile it yourself, then place it in a easy path say:<br>
 C:\MBRUnins.exe

-2. Boot to WinRE then go to Troubleshoot > Advanced Options > Startup settings > Restart > Safe Mode (Minimal or with networking doesn't matter) or you can do it Via bcdedit.exe with:
+2. Boot to WinRE then go to Troubleshoot > Advanced Options > Startup settings > Restart > Safe Mode (Minimal or with networking doesn't matter)<br>
+or you can do it Via bcdedit.exe with:<br>
 bcdedit /set {current} safeboot minimal

-or you can boot with networking if you need to download the tool
+or you can boot with networking if you need to download the tool<br>
 bcdedit /set {current} safeboot network

-3. Open cmd.exe and type in:
+3. Open cmd.exe and type in:<br>
 X:\Path\to\executable.exe